 In the 2000s progress began to slow and it became clear that the focus on the Three Es of ‘Enforcement, Engineering and Education that had dominated New Zealand’s road safety approach would not be enough to bring about further significant decreases.

 In 2010, following substantial public engagement, the government launched Safer Journeys: New Zealand’s Road Safety Strategy 2010-2020(external link).
 The strategy introduced a Safe System approach to New Zealand’s road safety effort, taking a broader focus and setting actions for safe roads, safe speeds, safe vehicles and safe road use.

 Already a number of significant actions have been taken as a result of Safer Journeys(external link).

 If we had the same rate of road death as we did in 1973, given the number of cars now, there would be about 1900 road deaths this year.
-The 2011 road toll is likely to be a much more encouraging result but even so there is still a lot of work to do.
+The 2011 number of road deaths is likely to be a much more encouraging result but even so there is still a lot of work to do.
 The government will continue to progress Safer Journeys, and we can all play a part.
-Whether we are road designer or road user, a vehicle retailer or a vehicle owner there are steps we can take to improve safety on our roads and to keep the road toll down.
+Whether we are road designer or road user, a vehicle retailer or a vehicle owner there are steps we can take to improve safety on our roads and to keep the number of road deaths down.